outbreak in Equatorial Guinea, race to test vaccines – breaking latest news-breakinglatest.news-Breaking Latest News

 History

-The previous report concerned an outbreak in Ghana in July. a long known virus: the first ever Marburg outbreaks were described in 1967 in Germany (the virus is named after the German city of Marburg) and in Belgrade.
+The previous report concerned an outbreak in Ghana in July.
+It is a virus that has been known for some time: the first ever Marburg outbreaks were described in 1967 in Germany (the virus is named after the German city of Marburg) and in Belgrade.
 In Africa the worst epidemic was in 2005 in Angolawhere the virus killed more than 200 people, the deadliest outbreak on record.